lukewbecker/clustering-project/README.md

 # Zillow Regression Project

-### Authors: Austin Aranda, Luke Becker
+### Author: Luke Becker

 ## Description:
-The purpose of this project is to develop a model that is able to predict property values in Los Angeles, California, using the Zillow dataset.
-We intend to discover the key features that most accurately predict property value.
+The purpose of this project is to develop a model that is able to predict the log error of Zillow's Zestimate in predicting values in three counties in California, using the Zillow dataset.

 In addition, we plan on these deliverables:
     1. Map showing variations in tax rates by county.